Sibylus/OldBlog/source/_posts/2013-03-22-renting-to-friends.md

 ---
 layout: post
-title: "Should You Rent to Friends"
+title: "Should You Rent to Friends?"
 comments: true
 categories: [landlord advice]
 published: true